-Pet vaccinations for entry into IcelandTo obtain the permit your pet must be fully vaccinated with proof of vaccination supplied.
+Pet vaccinations for entry into IcelandTo obtain the permit your pet must be fully vaccinated and you must provide proof of vaccination.
 For dogs, the big one is, of course, rabies.
 The rabies vaccination must have been administered between one month and six months before entry.
 But that’s not it.
-They must also have been vaccinated against Leptospirosis between one month and six months prior to entry.
+They must also have been vaccinated against leptospirosis between one month and six months prior to entry.

-Pre-travel tests for your petThen comes the testing stage in the thirty days before departure.
-During this last month, before they leave, your pet will need to be tested for Salmonella, Brucella Canis, and Angiostrongylus Vasorum.
-They must also be tested for Rabies to ensure that they have successfully developed antibodies to the disease.
-Cats have another set of vaccinations, and they should undergo a different type of tests.
-Both cats and dogs will also need to be treated for parasites within a certain timeframe.
-This is to eliminate such nasties as ticks and tapeworms.
+Cats have another set of vaccinations and must undergo a different type of tests.
+Both cats and dogs will also need to be treated for parasites within a certain time frame in order to eliminate such nasties like ticks and tapeworms.

-Documentation for your pet passportBetween five and ten days before travel, you will need to arrange for a licensed vet to complete a document.
+Necessary documentation for your pet passportBetween five and ten days before travel, you will need to arrange for a licensed vet to complete a document.
 This is the Iceland Veterinary Certificate of Health and Origin.
-It is worth noting that in certain countries it is not possible to import a pet.
-However, Group 1 and Group 2 Country Classifications cover most countries.
+It is worth noting that in certain countries it is not possible to import a pet; however, Group 1 and Group 2 Country Classifications cover most countries.

-Arriving in Iceland with your petAll imported pets must travel to Iceland on flights to Keflavik International Airport.
-They will then be immediately quarantined for fourteen days.
-There is an entry window for quarantine of three days a month.
-So you must arrange your flights to arrive within this three-day period.
-Your flight must also touch down within business hours.
-So no late night or early morning arrivals are allowed.
+Arriving in Iceland with your petAll imported pets must travel to Iceland on flights to Keflavik International Airport, where upon arrival they will be immediately quarantined for fourteen days.
+There is a three-day entry window for quarantine every month, so make sure to arrange your flights to arrive within this three-day period.
+Your flight must also touch down within business hours, so no late night or early morning arrivals are allowed.
 One other stipulation is that you must arrive directly from your country of origin.